codeceptjs/CodeceptJS/docs/data.md

 }
 ```

-Note that the WebDriverIO helper is still there, and it is handling all the web-page related commands like `I.click` and so on.
+Note that the `WebDriver` helper is still there, and it is handling all the web-page related commands like `I.click` and so on.

 The `REST` helper provides basic methods to send requests to application: